openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~

-Reproject, clip and resample the MODIS image (resolution 230 m, lat/long) to the projection, extent and pixel size of the Landsat tile (resolution 30m, UTM 35)
+Reproject, clip and re-sample the MODIS image (resolution 230 m, lat/long) to the projection, extent and pixel size of the Landsat tile (resolution 30m, UTM 35)

 .. code-block:: console